user-of-github/RS_NodeJS_CRUD-API/Readme.md

 - To build: `npm run build`
 - To build and run built prod version: `npm run start:prod`
 - To run tests: `npm run test`
+- Also you can try option with `npm run start:multi`.
+It is launched in dev mode.
+Starts N workers for clustering (in my case: 16) - and they are listening to requests as well as main port.

 ___
 ## API Manual: